 The Archaeological Museum: In the town hall of Chora, opened in 1999.
 There the visitor will get an outline of the history of Ios island.
 A large hall is reserved for items from the copper period and the excavation site of Skarkos.

-Paleokastro: A Byzantine castle built 300 m. above the sea.
+Paleokastro: A Byzantine castle built 300 m. above the sea to protect the locals from the pirate invasions.
 The stone path that leads to Paleokastro can be found on a hill a little before reaching Psathi.
-Pull over, follow the path and enjoy the spectacular views.
+Pull over, follow the path and enjoy the spectacular views to the Aegean see.

 The lighthouse of Ios: Built at the end of the 18th century by French technicians, it was renovated in 2005, using original materials and methods.
 It is open to visitors.